Ralph-Lee/blog/network-iphone-podcast-app-review.md

 * when searching, let me browse through the episodes.
 Sometimes I want a podcast episode without subscribing.
 * remove the "Podcast Completed" robot voice message.
 It surprised me in a mildly annoying way and I don't like it.
 As a podcast listening, I know when the episode has ended.
 * support variable speed scrubbing on the play screen
 * support chapters.
-I know this isn't a feature
+I know this isn't a featu